 New Delhi.
-26 July 2020 .
+14 August 2021 .
 Indian Army in Kargil fighting Pakistan, to take back the territory occupied was a full scale war fought between traditional not-so-friendly neighbours.
-‘Operation Vijay’ was termed successful on this day 21 years ago when India won a decisive victory.
+‘Operation Vijay’ was termed successful when India won a decisive victory.
 While PM Atal Bihari Vajpayee declared the operation successful on July 14, the operation was officially declared closed on July 26, 1999.

 The Kargil War also known as the Kargil conflict was an armed conflict between India and Pakistan that took place between May and July 1999 in the Kargil district of Kashmir and elsewhere along the Line of Control (LOC).
 In India, the conflict is also referred to as Operation Vijay which was the name of the Indian operation to clear the Kargil sector.

 The cause of the war was the infiltration of Pakistani soldiers and Kashmiri militants into positions on the Indian side of the LOC, which serves as the de facto border between the two states.
 During the initial stages of the war, Pakistan blamed the fighting entirely on independent Kashmiri insurgents, but documents left behind by casualties and later statements by Pakistan’s Prime Minister and Chief of Army Staff showed involvement of Pakistani paramilitary forces led by General Ashraf Rashid.- The Indian Army, later on supported by the Indian Air Force, recaptured a majority of the positions on the Indian side of the LOC infiltrated by the Pakistani troops and militants.
 With international diplomatic opposition, the Pakistani forces withdrew from the remaining Indian positions along the LOC.